MetaBlox Protocol: Standards #

 -WiFi CERTIFIED Passpoint

-WRIX guidelines provide a harmonized OpenRoaming framework: it allows different types of WiFi providers to integrate with the alliance in a way that enables roaming across each members’ access points (provided by routers).
+WRIX guidelines provide a harmonized OpenRoaming framework: they allow different WiFi providers to integrate their networks under an OpenRoaming alliance, which enables seamless roaming amongst and between each providers’ access points (routers).

 Cyber Security #

 The WBA requires its OpenRoaming members to ensure secure WiFi connections.
-This means incorporating encrypted communications between user-devices and verifiers, as well as other measures for avoiding hacks and data exposure.
-The WBA’s security standards for OpenRoaming also require mechanisms that secure users’ data while they roam between different WiFi networks.
+This means encrypting communications between user-devices and MetaBlox routers, as well as other measures designed to avoid hacks and data exposure.

 WiFi CERTIFIED Passpoint #

-The WiFi Alliance’s CERTIFIED passpoint standards outline the basic features of the WiFi connection process that a provider needs to incorporate to join the WBA’s OpenRoaming federation.
-These features are commonly implemented by WiFi providers, and include:
+The WiFi Alliance’s CERTIFIED passpoint standards outline the basic features of the WiFi connection process that providers need to incorporate to integrate their networks via an OpenRoaming mechanism, which allows for automatic connections at either providers’ access points.
+These features include:

 -Automatic reconnection to a network after initial connection

--Automatic network discovery: the provider’s network becomes visible from a device without needing to manually input network information
+-Automatic network discovery: the OpenRoaming network becomes visible from a device without needing to manually input network information

 -Roaming between access points